oskitone/scout/readme.md

       2. Get the LED as vertically close to the PCB as reasonable; it doesn't have to be flat against PCB but does need to be straight up and down -- no leaning!
          ![020102@0.5x.jpg](images/pcb_assembly/020102@0.5x.jpg)
    2. Solder sliding toggle switch **SW1** and resistor **R1** (220).
-      - Make sure the switch is flat against the PCB.
+      - Make sure the switch is flat against the PCB and its actuator is pointing left, away from the PCB.
    3. Wire battery pack to **BT1**
       1. Thread the other side of the ribbon cable connected to the battery pack up through the hole near **BT1**, then strip and solder in place.
 Make sure the "+" and "-" wires are going to the right places.
    4. _TEST: Add the batteries back.
 Toggling **SW1** should now light one color of the LED!
+Yes, it is bright!!
 Power off before continuing soldering._
       ![020400@0.5x.jpg](images/pcb_assembly/020400@0.5x.jpg)
 3. **Boot the microcontroller**
    1. Solder capacitors **C1** (220uF) and **C2** (.1uF), oscillator **Y1**, and resistors **R2** (220) and **R5** (10k).